rahulrai-in/thcloudblog/blog/content/post/Enhance Integrated CI and CD in Azure Pipelines as Code With Key Utils Binary Logger and Report Generator.md

     artifactName: Function
 ```

-Finally the last step in the pipeline named _deploy_ is responsible for publishing the release artifact to Azure function.
+Finally, the last step in the pipeline named _deploy_ is responsible for publishing the release artifact to Azure function.

 ```json
 steps: